 Target PS5 Offers

-Target has been known to restock its online inventory late at night, with many customers stay up into the early hours of the morning waiting for that “Add to Cart” button to become active.
-It usually announces restocks on Twitter, but doesn’t provide a specific time.
+Target has been known to restock its online inventory late at night, with many customers staying up into the early hours of the morning waiting for that “Add to Cart” button to become active.
+It usually announces restocks on Twitter but doesn’t provide a specific time.
 That means you’ll be riding your keyboard with a cup of coffee nearby, waiting for the inventory to get pushed live.

 Amazon PS5 Offers

 We haven’t heard too much about Amazon restocks over the past few weeks, but that doesn’t mean one won’t happen in the future.
-Walmart, Target, and GameStop seem to be your best bets, but Amazon is a good wild card to have in your back pocket.
+Walmart, Target and GameStop seem to be your best bets, but Amazon is a good wild card to have in your back pocket.
 Unfortunately, the Amazon page for PlayStation 5 currently indicates no new inventory is on the horizon.
 Things change fast in the world of PS5 restocks, however, so we wouldn’t be surprised if Amazon announced inventory just a few hours before it becomes available.

 Costco and Sam’s Club PS5 Offers

 Both Costco and Sam’s Club offered PS5s for pre-order, but there hasn’t been much noise on either front since launch day.
 However, it’s worth noting that Costco offered a deal on a bundle that included an extra controller, the new Spider-Man game and a one-month PlayStation Now subscription for $639.99.
-While that deal sold out incredibly quickly, it might be worth checking back to see if it returns, especially if you’re already a Costco member.
+While that deal sold out incredibly quick, it might be worth checking back to see if it returns, especially if you’re already a Costco member.